 If your carburettors are not synchronised, the idle will be lumpy, throttle response rough and the engine will not reach its full power.
 When this happens, it's time to adjust the carburettors correctly.

+Uneven idling, poor throttle response and more vibration than necessary in multi-cylinder engines can be a sign that the carburettors are not in sync.
 Imagine a team of horses where one wants to gallop, another is moving at a gentle trot while two others are more inclined to walk.
 As a result, the galloper strains at the harness in vain, the walkers begin to stumble, the trotter doesn't know if it's coming or going and the driver has had enough.

 How is the adjustment done?

-The reason: We are dealing with very low vacuums, so the gauge pointers are highly sensitive.
-If you connect up a gauge with the damping set too low and start the engine, the pointer will flick violently from one extreme to the other with each stroke of the engine, and the gauge may be wrecked in a matter of seconds.
+The reason: We are dealing with very low vacuums, so the indicator needles on the gauges react sensitively.
+If you connect up a gauge with the damping set too low and start the engine, the needle will flick violently from one extreme to the other with each stroke of the engine and the gauge may break.

 The Louis Technical Centre

 If you have a technical question about your motorbike, please contact our Technical Centre, where they have endless experience, reference books and contacts.

 These tips for DIY mechanics contain general recommendations that may not apply to all vehicles or all individual components.
 As local conditions may vary considerably, we are unable to guarantee the correctness of information in these tips for DIY mechanics.